 Statistics set out that:

-One in five (19 per cent) lesbian, gay and bisexual employees have experienced verbal bullying from colleagues, customers or service users because of their sexual orientation in the last five years
+- One in five (19%) lesbian, gay and bisexual employees have experienced verbal bullying from colleagues, customers or service users because of their sexual orientation in the last five years

-One in eight (13 per cent) lesbian, gay and bisexual employees would not feel confident reporting homophobic bullying in their workplace
+- One in eight (13%) lesbian, gay and bisexual employees would not feel confident reporting homophobic bullying in their workplace

-A quarter (26 per cent) of lesbian, gay and bisexual workers are not at all open to colleagues about their sexual orientation
+- A quarter (26%) of lesbian, gay and bisexual workers are not at all open to colleagues about their sexual orientation

-Nearly half (42 per cent) of trans people are not living permanently in their preferred gender role stating they are prevented from doing so because they fear it might threaten their employment status
+- Nearly half (42%) of trans people are not living permanently in their preferred gender role stating they are prevented from doing so because they fear it might threaten their employment status

-Over 10 per cent of trans people experienced being verbally abused and six per cent were physically assaulted at work.
+- Over 10 % of trans people experienced being verbally abused and 6% were physically assaulted at work.
 As a consequence of harassment and bullying, a quarter of trans people will feel obliged to change their jobs

 Using a combination of subtle signals and bold statements, companies can create an inclusive atmosphere that permeates throughout the entire organisation – and ultimately throughout society.
 The solutions can, as we have seen, be simple and yet have extremely positive outcomes; all that is required is an open mind and responsible leadership.